 2020 - 2021

-The following information shows the planned spending for Pupil Premium Funding in 2020 - 2021 at Elton Primary School.
+The following information showed the spending for Pupil Premium Funding in 2020 - 2021 at Elton Primary School.

-The number of children eligible for Pupil Premium Funding for the 2020 - 2021 academic year is 110.
+The number of children eligible for Pupil Premium Funding for the 2020 - 2021 academic year was 110.